locoframework/loco-rails/README.md

 * respects permissions (you can send messages only to specified, signed in on the server models _e.g. given admin or user_) (**Loco**)
 * solves other common problems

+# 🚨 Other, more specific problems that Loco solves

+...

 # 🦕 Origins

 **Loco** framework was created back in 2016.
 The main reason for it was a need to make my life easier as a full-stack developer.